 To maintain the integrity of the learning environment, students may use any of the following before 7:55 A.M., during class changes, and the lunch period.
-Students may NOT have any of the following in use during instructional time, unless permission is granted by the teacher: phones, IPods, IPads, Personal Digital Assistants (PDA) earphones, cameras, video cameras and other devices that may become popular during the course of an academic year.
-Such are not acceptable during instructional time and will be confiscated from the student and held for a minimum of three (3) academic days for the first offense and up to ten (10) academic days for subsequent offenses.
+Students may NOT have any of the following in use during instructional time: phones, IPods, IPads, Personal Digital Assistants (PDA) earphones, cameras, video cameras and other devices that may become popular during the course of an academic year.
+Such are not acceptable during instructional time and will be confiscated from the student and will be subject to disciplinary action.
 Once a device is in possession of the administrative team, it will remain with them during and after school hours for the specified confiscation time.